 mou gen. pro. "than I" - of me.
 The genitive is ablative, of comparison, as NIV.

-ikanoV adj. "[I am not] worthy" - sufficient, able, fit, worthy = competent, qualified.
+ikanoV adj. "worthy" - [i am not] worthy, qualified, sufficient, able, fit.
 Predicate adjective.
-The one who follows the Baptist is the worthy one.
 A Hebrew slave would not be expected to undertake the menial task of untying the master's sandal, but John, even though he is God's messenger, is not worthy to undertake even this menial task when it comes to the messiah.
 Possibly "I am not qualified."

 kuyaV (kuptw) aor. part. "to stoop down" - stooping down, bowing down.
 Attendant circumstance participle expressing action accompanying the infinitive "to loose / untie"; "I am not worthy to stoop down and to untie", as NIV.

-lusai (luw) aor. inf. "and untie" - to loose.
+lusai (luw) aor. inf. "and untie" - to loose [the strap of the sandals of him].
 The infinitive is epexegetic, specifying what the Baptist was not worthy of / qualified to do, namely "to untie ....."

 ebaptisa (baptizw) aor.
-"I baptize" - I immerse.
-An interesting use of the aorist (a punctiliar aspect), rather than the present tense (a durative aspect).
+"I baptise" - i immerse [you].
+An interesting use of the aorist (punctiliar aspect), rather than the present tense (durative aspect).
 Cranfield suggests it stands for a Semitic perfect with present meaning; "I have baptized you with water", Knox.
 Possibly the aorist is used to express an expected end to John's ministry with the coming of the one greater.
 France thinks that it is the "correct tense for John to use when addressing those who have just been baptized by him."
 Decker suggests the aorist is used to encompass John's entire ministry.

 uJdati (wr atoV) dat. "with water" - in water.
 In v5 we are told that John baptized people en, "in", the river Jordan.
 It is therefore not unreasonable that we have here a simple local dative serving instead of en, "in", but it may well be instrumental, of means, "by means of water"; see Gundry 39.
 See also en below, re Holy Spirit.

-en + dat. "with [the Holy Spirit]" - in, on, by [Holy Spirit].
+en + dat. "with [the Holy Spirit]" - in, on, by [holy spirit].
 A variant exists without this preposition, although not well attested.
 The dative of "water" and "Holy Spirit", with, or without en, may be instrumental, expressing means, "with", as NIV, or local, expressing space / sphere "in", where Mark is just comparing the ministry sphere within which John and Jesus operates.
-Possibly a modal adverbial sense is implied, where Mark summarizes the manner of Jesus' and John's "baptism" ministry.
-John's ministry may be summarized as one of preaching a water baptism illustrating repentance, while Jesus' ministry may be summed up as one of involving the powerful operation of God's Spirit.
-In Mark there is no giving of the Holy Spirit to the disciples, rather Jesus receives the Spirit and manifests the Spirit in messianic signs and in proclamation, ie. Jesus is a Spirit-user, not a Spirit-giver, cf. Gundry.
-For Mark, baptizing with the Holy Spirit is not a giving of the Spirit, but a baptizing with messianic spiritual power which Jesus possesses in the Spirit; "the eschatological power of God effective through the Spirit", Boring.
-The power presumably is active in forgiveness and the Christian walk, which John preempts and which Jesus enacts.
-Note that Luke adds kai puri "and in fire", ie. with suffering (whose suffering?).
+The preposition here may be adverbial, modal, where Mark summarises the manner of Jesus' and John's "baptism" ministry.
+John's ministry may be summarised as one of preaching a water baptism illustrating repentance, while Jesus' ministry may be summed up as one of involving the powerful operation of God's Spirit.
+In Mark there is no giving of the Holy Spirit to the disciples, rather Jesus receives the Spirit and manifests the Spirit in messianic signs and in proclamation, ie., Jesus is a Spirit-user, not a Spirit-giver, cf., Gundry.
+For Mark, baptising with the Holy Spirit is not a giving of the Spirit, but a baptising with messianic spiritual power, a power which Jesus possesses in the Spirit; "the eschatological power of God effective through the Spirit", Boring.
+The power presumably is active in forgiveness and the Christian walk, which the Baptist preempts and which Jesus enacts.
+Note that Luke adds kai puri "and in fire", ie., with suffering (whose suffering?).